Process

 Spatial Coordination

-Stage 3 is primarily about preparing and submitting the planning application, and developing the design to the level of detail required to do so.
-The agreed concept is developed and refined, and coordinated alongside building services design and preliminary structural design.
-On most residential projects, a structural engineer is not appointed until after planning permission is granted.
-In advance of that appointment, assumptions are made based on experience, with any significant structural risks highlighted where they may affect the planning design.
+Stage 3 is primarily about developing the design to the level of detail required to prepare and submit the planning application.
+The agreed concept is developed and refined and coordinated alongside building services design and preliminary structural design (on most residential projects, a structural engineer is not appointed until after planning permission is granted; in the interim, structural assumptions are made based on experience, with any significant risks noted where they may affect the design).
 External materials are confirmed at this stage, as they form part of the planning application.

 At this stage: